-(e) Time share program
+(e) Time-share program

-Charges or fees levied under the time share program is subject to GST.
-Facilities if provided as a package under the program, for example swimming pool, security services are not subject to GST if there is no charge.
-If services are charge separately, than it is subject to GST.
+Charges or fees levied under the time-share program is subject to GST.
+Facilities, if provided as a package under the program, for example swimming pool and security services, are not subject to GST if there is no charge.
+If services are charged separately, then it is subject to GST.